Positive Semidefinite Matrix Supermartingales: Forward PSD Supermartingales

+We have thus far generalized scalar nonnegative supermartingales to PSD matrix supermartingales, as well as their numerous applications in sequential statistics as ``test supermartingales''.
+However, with scalars, it is known that nonnegative supermartingales fail to be powerful in some examples involving large composite null hypotheses, and a wider class of processes called \emph{e-processes} is often used instead \citep{ramdas2022testing}.
+Loosely speaking, an e-process is a nonnegative process upper bounded by supermartingales.
+We first recall the formal definitions of scalar e-values and e-processes, and generalize them to matrices as well.

-Scalar e-processes are an important class of processes generalizing scalar nonnegative supermartingales \citep{ramdas2022testing}.
-We recall the definition of these processes below, noting that we will always consider a sequence of observations $X_1,X_2,\dots$ (while allowing their distribution to vary) and denote their canonical filtration by $\{ \cF_n \}$.
-We use notations $\Pr_{P}$, $\Exp_{P}$ and the general terminology ``for $P$" (e.g.\ we may say a stochastic process adapted to $\{ \cF_n \}$ is a martingale for $P$) to refer to probabilistic statements when the observations $X_1,X_2,\dots$ are distributed jointly according to $P$.
+Throughout this subsection, we consider $X_1,X_2,\dots$ a sequence of random observations taking values in some space $\cX$ and they generate the filtration $\{\cF_n\}$.
+We use notations $\Pr_{P}$, $\Exp_{P}$ and the general terminology ``for $P$" (e.g.\ we may say an adapted stochastic process is a martingale for $P$) to refer to probabilistic statements when the observations $X_1,X_2,\dots$ are distributed jointly according to $P$, where $P$ is some distribution on $\cX \times \cX \times \dots$.